Oboke & Koboke 大歩危小歩危

 Maximum whitewater thrills in two canyons, wild geological formations and onsen

 Oboke and Koboke are narrow canyons near the edge of the Iya Valley in the mountains of Tokushima , a prefecture in Shikoku, Japan's smallest main island.
 The stretch of the Yoshino River that runs through the valley here is prime whitewater rafting, canyoning and kayaking territory.

-If you choose not to challenge the rapids, try the sightseeing boat cruise, or ride a bus that runs above and beside the river between March and November.
-In November, there's a special trolley called the Oboke Trolley Train.
+If you choose not to challenge the rapids, try the sightseeing boat cruise, or ride the Shikoku Mannaka Sennen Monogatari sightseeing train.
 The area also offers museums dedicated to gems and mythical creatures, and some great onsen as well.

 It takes one hour and 15 minutes from Haneda Airport (Tokyo) to Tokushima Airport, and 30 minutes by bus from the airport to Tokushima Station.
-From Tokushima Station, it takes one hour and 35 minutes to Koboke and one hour and 40 minutes to Oboke on the JR Tokushima Dosan Line (limited express) via Awa Ikeda Station.
+From Tokushima Station, it takes 2 hour and 10 minutes to Koboke and one hour and 50 minutes to Oboke on the JR Tokushima Dosan Line (limited express) via Awa Ikeda Station.

 The hourly limited express trains between Okayama and Kochi also stop at Oboke Station.
 It is also possible to get to Oboke in 40 minutes by bus from Awa Ikeda Station.
 There are four bus departures a day.

 The majestic Yoshino River is Tokushima's largest river and flows across many of the island's prefectures from west to east.
 Following the river upstream, you'll come upon the spectacular V-shaped gorges of Oboke and Koboke and areas inhabited by wild deer, monkeys and boar.